TheBeachLab/selfhosted/README.md

 > Note: The above are not my real username/password.
 Do you think I am idiot?

-To generate the password hash use `node-red admin hash-pw`
+To generate the password hash use `node-red-admin hash-pw`

 ### Mosquitto broker